Thank you for reading our post, please rate this article at the end.

 Do you need any special licenses to drive an RV?

-There are two types of special licenses that you may need – a non-commercial special license and a commercial driver’s license (CDL).
-Which one you will need and whether you will need a special license in the first place is again going to depend on the state you are in.
+There are two types of special licenses you may need: a non-commercial special license and a commercial driver’s license (CDL).
+Which one you need, and whether you need a special license in the first place, again depends on the state you are in.

-Regular, non-commercial driver’s licenses usually have several classes – usually A, B, C, and D, though the lettering may differ in some states.
-The basic driver’s licenses that most people hold belong to non-commercial driver’s licenses.
-The letter designation of this basic license once again differs from state to state.
-Any regular licenses other than the basic license are considered non-commercial special licenses.
+Regular, non-commercial driver’s licenses usually have several classes—A, B, C, and D —though the lettering may differ in some states.
+The basic driver’s licenses most people hold are non-commercial.
+The letter designation for this basic license varies from state to state.
+Any regular license other than the basic license is considered a non-commercial special license.

-In some states, you will need to go further and obtain a CDL in order to operate large and heavy vehicles.
+In some states, you will need to go a step further and obtain a CDL to operate large and heavy vehicles.
 If not permitted by non-commercial driver’s licenses, RV operation will most likely require you to obtain a CDL.
-To obtain this license, you will have to satisfy a set of requirements and pass a test, but the exact procedure will vary across states.
+To obtain this license, you will need to meet certain requirements and pass a test, but the exact procedure varies by state.

 In some states, you are required to obtain endorsements rather than special driver’s licenses to drive an RV.
 However, drivers are mostly required to hold special licenses rather than endorsements.